iotrustedio/steganolock/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

+**Precondition**
+Any notes about environmental settings or precondition: e.g. Phone is charging, Incoming call is going on, etc.

 **To Reproduce**
 Steps to reproduce the behavior:
 1. Go to '...'